rpires71/milestone2/README.md

 As a traveller, I am interested in revisiting my favourite places and comparing options later by saving destinations that capture my interest.

 **Description**
 While exploring the website, a feature will be available for travellers to save destinations that appeal to them.
 Managing multiple travel ideas efficiently is made possible without the need to repeat searches.
-Before proceeding to bookings or enquiries, informed decisions are supported by reviewing and comparing locations when users return to the “Saved Trips” page.
+Before proceeding to bookings or enquiries, informed decisions are supported by reviewing and comparing locations when users return to the "Saved Trips" page.
 Confirmation messages for saving or removing items make this functionality feel seamless and user-friendly.

 **Acceptance Criteria**